Rizz226/KeywordSearch/README.md

 if there is no keywords.txt, please create one and seperate each keyword by a line break.
 A full history can be found in the /keywords/ directory, it will have URL's seperated by keyword.

-This was developed and tested using searx in a Docker container, the commands to start the contianer are:
+This was developed and tested using searx in a Docker container, the commands to start the container are:

 ```
 docker pull searx/searx